eNMS-automation/eNMS/docs/base/installation.rst

             - "default":"None", *default value of attribute*
             - "private": true *optional - is attribute hidden from user*
             - "configuration": true *optional - creates a custom 'Inventory/Configurations' attribute
-            - "log_change" false *optional - primarly if "configuration": true, disables logging when a changes is made to attribute
+            - "log_change" false *optional - disables logging when a changes is made to attribute
-            - "form": false *optional - primarly if "configuration": true, disables option to edit attribute in Device User Interface
+            - "form": false *optional - disables option to edit attribute in Device User Interface
-            - "migrate": fasle *optional - primarly if "configuration": true, choose if attribute should be consdered for migration
+            - "migrate": fasle *optional - choose if attribute should be consdered for migration
-            - "serialize": false *optional - primarly if "configuration": true, whether it is passed to the front-end when the object itself is (for large objects you don't want to send to front end)
+            - "serialize": false *optional - whether it is passed to the front-end when the object itself is
-    - Keys under "tables" : { "device" : [ {  & "tables" : { "configuration" : [ {
+    - Keys under ``"tables" : { "device" : [ {  & "tables" : { "configuration" : [ {``
         - Details which attributes to display in these table, add custom attributes here
         - Keys/Value pairs for tables
             - "data":"device_status", *attribute created in custom device above*